Political scientist E. E. Schattschneider once wrote,

 In his book "The True Believer" Eric Hoffer wrote

 "It is the true believer's ability to "shut his eyes and stop his ears" to facts that do not deserve to be either seen or heard which is the source of his unequalled fortitude and constancy.
-The fanatic cannot can not be weaned away from his cause by an appeal to his reason or moral sense.
+The fanatic cannot, can not be weaned away from his cause by an appeal to his reason or moral sense.
 He fears compromise and cannot be persuaded to qualify the certitude and righteousness of his holy cause.
 Though they seem to be at opposite poles, fanatics of all kinds are actually crowded together at one end.
 It is the fanatic and the moderate who are poles apart and never meet.
 The fanatics of various hues eye each other with suspicion and are ready to fly at each other's throat.
 But they are neighbors and almost of one family.
 They hate each other with the hatred of brothers."Those "true believers" on the Left who now decry President Obama as a traitor to the faith are little more than the dizygotic siblings of those on the Right who angrily dismiss the President as a socialist out to destroy America or who believe McConnell sold out.
 Left or Right, they are fanatics.
 Democrats lost 63 seats in the House of Representatives in the November midterm, they lost 6 Senate seats, and over 700 state legislative seats in the worst electoral rout in 70 years.
 Somehow, many Democrats have convinced themselves that the correct response is to entrench, to defend ever more vigorously progressive policies - seemingly oblivious to the fact that the 2010 losses were driven by the massive defection of Independent voters who felt that Democrats were already pursuing an agenda that was too far left.
 Meanwhile, conservatives and Tea Party folks in Congress have mistaken the voters repudiation if Obama and the Democrats.
 The greatest threat to the GOP in 2012 isn't Obama it's the possibility of Tea Party intransigence.

 President Obama got the message of the 2010 midterms, the tax deal is evidence of that and probably the first significant mile marker in his road to reelection.
 Mitch McConnell got the message as well and provided a significant boost to Congressional Republicans.
 Congressional Democrats seem clueless.